It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Expand product offering?

-The other question I would ask my CRO is are we planning on expanding our product or services?
+The second question I would ask my CRO is if we're planning on expanding our product or services.

-• Are we hoping to get this incremental revenue from our existing catalog, or portfolio of products?
+• Are we hoping to get this increased revenue from our existing catalog or portfolio of products?

 • Or are we going to introduce some new stuff to the market for sellers to sell?

-If we are, product certifications are probably going to be necessary - new products coming in, we've got to get everyone up to speed and confident to be able to pitch them and go into the market.
+If we are, product certifications become necessary - new products coming in, we've got to get everyone up to speed and confident to be able to pitch them and go into the market.

 If we're not, we want to explore a little bit further what exactly the approach could be from a metrics perspective to help inform our programming down the road.